Visiting the Dangerous “Narrow Gate Rock” at Dragon’s Gate Cave

-The Dragon’s Gate is truly a precious place; there’s a breathtaking rock perched on the cliff, a pine tree that grows out of a rock, and the exquisite scenery of the deep valley of Daedun Mountain.
+The Dragon’s Gate Cave is truly a precious place: there’s a breathtaking rock perched on the cliff, a pine tree that grows out of a rock, and an exquisite view of the deep valley of Mt.
+Daedun.

-The Dragon’s Gate also boasts of many special rocks.
-Some look like human sculptures, some are as tall as towers, some take the form of a person in prayer, some have images of figures embracing each other and yet others are in the shape of animals.
+The Dragon’s Gate Cave also boasts many special rocks.
+Some look like human sculptures, some are as tall as towers, some take the form of a person in prayer, some have images of figures embracing each other, and yet others are in the shapes of animals.

 The Knife Rock

-There is a particular rock by the Dragon’s Gate cave which looks like it has been split into half by a big knife.
-Because of that, the space in the middle of the rock formed a narrow path – so narrow that someone with a big build simply cannot pass through.
+There is a particular rock by the Dragon’s Gate Cave which looks like it has been sliced in half by a giant knife.
+Because of that, the space in the middle of the rock forms a narrow path—so narrow that someone with a big build cannot pass through.
 This path was right next to the spot where I frequently prayed during my ascetic life of prayer.

-When I started leading a church, I brought some members to see Dragon’s Gate.
-A curious male Deacon wanted to visit the place where I prayed, but his big build made it impossible to pass through.
-However, he exclaimed: “Teacher, even though I am big in size, I am really good at climbing mountains!”
+When I started leading a church, I brought some members to see the Dragon’s Gate Cave.
+A curious male Deacon wanted to visit the place where I had prayed, but his big build would have made it near impossible for him to pass through the narrow gap in the rock.
+Nevertheless, he exclaimed, “Teacher, even though I’m big in size, I’m really good at climbing mountains!”

-I asked him: “You are heavier than me by at least 10 kg, are you sure that you are able to pass through?”
+I asked him, “You are heavier than me by at least 22 lbs; are you sure that you’ll be able to pass through?”

-He answered: “I can definitely pass through it effortlessly!
+He answered, “I can definitely pass through effortlessly!
 In the past, I’ve frequently climbed steep mountains where I could have easily fallen to my death.
 Let me first have a try at the entrance.
-If I really cannot pass through, I’ll just look from there instead of going further.”
+If I really cannot pass through, I’ll just watch from there instead of going further.”

-I cautioned him: “There is no one to help you when you are travelling on that path.
-You have to rely on your own skills and abilities to pass through.”
+I cautioned him, “No one will be able to help you while you’re travelling on that path.
+You’ll have to rely on your own skills and abilities to pass through.”

-After which, he stepped onto the difficult path, pressing his back onto the inner rocks, and walked a few steps, moving even slower than a tortoise.
-It was so difficult that he could only inch forward a tiny step at a time.
-Also, he had to stick his back and both hands against the rock to move forward.
+He continued to take a few steps along the difficult path, pressing his back and both hands against the rocks, and moving slower than a tortoise.
+It was so difficult that he could only inch forward one tiny step at a time.

-Then, he stopped and said to me: “It is so difficult to get through!”
+He stopped and said to me, “It’s so difficult to get through!”

-I said: “Right now, I can only pray for you.
+I said, “Right now, I can only pray for you.
 Please call out to the Lord to grab hold of you tightly!”
-The male Deacon then called out to the Lord while he was moving forward and he succeeded in the end!
+The male Deacon then called out to the Lord while he was moving forward and in the end, he made it!

-I went on the path to take a look at the place behind the rock where he was.
-He was breaking out in cold sweat and was so nervous that he froze up.
+I took the path to get to the place behind the rock where he was waiting.
+He was breaking out in a cold sweat and was so nervous that he froze up.

 What I realized from this incident

-On that day, we all went through the path in between “the rock that was sliced apart with a knife” – the Narrow Gate Rock, which is symbolic of the narrow gate mentioned in
+On that day, we all travelled along the path through “the rock that was sliced in half with a knife”—the Narrow Gate Rock, which is symbolic of the narrow gate mentioned in

-In our life too, we encounter situations like the narrow path – challenges abound and are difficult to overcome.
-We can now live up to a hundred years, but people might die 30, 50, or even 70 years earlier than expected due to a single accident – isn’t that scary?
-While praying in the mountains, I called out to the Lord countless of times to protect my life in the midst of danger.
+In our lives, too, we encounter situations like the narrow path, where challenges abound and are difficult to overcome.
+Nowadays, we can live up to a hundred years, but people might die 30, 50, or even 70 years earlier than expected due to a single accident—isn’t that scary?
+While praying in the mountains, I called out to the Lord countless times to protect my life in the midst of danger.